informational alert

 How to Apply

-Find opportunities and apply for positions starting March 2024 on the City's hiring portal.
+Find opportunities and apply for positions starting April 2025 on the City's hiring portal.
 You may apply to more than one internship; however, you may only accept one position.

-Available 2024 Internships
+Available 2025 Internships

-Find all City of Portland internship opportunities.
+Find all City of Portland job and internship opportunities.

-Position available: 1 full-year, part-time internship
+Position available: 1 part-time or full-time; Full Year

 What are the main duties/roles of this internship?